 In California, there is the recognition of comparative fault.
 This is where even if you are 99 percent the reason for an accident, with a good lawyer and case, you can still receive compensation.

 Right after you get into a crash, it is best to call your lawyer to advise you on the next steps.
+Also read insurance coverage.
 In some cases, people tend to panic and end up messing the case for themselves.
 It is best if you have a personal injury lawyer to guide you through the process.